Announcement: special issue

-EJPE invites submissions for a forthcoming special issue devoted to the challenges posed by global pandemics, in general, and by the Covid–19 pandemic, in particular.
+EJPE invites submissions for a forthcoming special issue on Philosophical Contributions to Degrowth.
 Click here for more information.

 The Erasmus Journal for Philosophy and Economics (EJPE) is a peer-reviewed bi-annual academic journal supported by the Erasmus Institute for Philosophy and Economics at the Erasmus School of Philosophy of Erasmus University Rotterdam.
-EJPE publishes research on the methodology, history, ethics, and interdisciplinary relations of economics, and welcomes contributions from all scholars with an interest in any of its research domains.
-EJPE is an Open Access Journal: all content is permanently available online without subscription or payment.
+The EJPE publishes research on the methodology, history, ethics, and interdisciplinary relations of economics, and welcomes contributions from all scholars with an interest in any of its research domains.
+The EJPE is an open-access journal: all content is permanently available online without subscription or payment.

 The Journal undertakes to evaluate submission on the basis of their academic relevance, coherence, scholarship, significance, and without regard to such characteristics of the Author as institution affiliation, nationality, religion, gender, or political views.
 On receiving a submission, the Journal's editors assess its interest for the Journal and whether it should be passed on for peer-review.
 All retained article submissions are anonymously double-blind peer-reviewed by at least 2 experts in the relevant field(s).
 Where reviewers disagree substantially, the Editors may request further referee reports or arbitrate using their own judgement.
 The Editors may also commission further review of a revised paper by the original referees if they consider it necessary.
 Referees are encouraged to provide constructive feedback and advice for the author whatever their overall recommendation.
 The Journal aims to provide authors with the full review reports and a formal notification of (conditional) acceptance or rejection within 2–3 months of submitting an article.
 Accepted papers will be copy-edited to the conventions of academic style in cooperation with the Author and at the expense of the Journal, and published in the next possible issue.